Fliplet/fliplet-cli/docs/README.md

 ---

-### Upcoming features
+### Upcoming and newly released features

-Here's a short list of requested features that are coming up on our platform in the near future.
+Here's a short list of requested features that are coming up on our platform in the near future or have just been released.

 <section class="blocks alt">
   <a class="bl two" href="/API/helpers/overview.html">